March Madness Baby Names 2022 begins!

 The most popular names searched at Appellation Mountain have always been a quirky bunch.
 After all, this site is no democratic database, with every name equally weighted.
 Instead, the most popular names often wait neglected, while quirky and obscure favorites feature on the home page.

 The result?
 A sweet sixteen of most-viewed names from the site that look nothing like the most popular names anywhere else online.

-We set them up in brackets, and vote our way until we have just one final name to crown champion, for boys and girls.
+I set them up in brackets, and you vote until we have just one final name to crown champion, for boys and girls.

 Pop culture curiosities always make the most popular posts list, though rarely do they advance much beyond the opening round.
-Other names appear in the US Top 100 – but also can’t go all the way to the final.
+Other names appear in the US Top 100 – but struggle to make it through the competition.

 - Nathaniel and Louisa in 2011

 - Arthur and Genevieve in 2012

 - Theodore and Sylvie in 2016

 - Arlo and Margot in 2019